phonopy/phonopy/doc/setting-tags.rst

 Mean square displacements projected to Cartesian axes as a function of temperature are calculated from the number of phonon excitations.
 The usages of ``TMAX``, ``TMIN``, ``TSTEP`` tags are same as those in :ref:`thermal properties tags <thermal_properties_tag>`.
-The result is writen into ``thermal_displacements.yaml``.
+Phonon frequencies in THz, which is the default setting of phonopy, are used to obtain the mean square displacements, therefore physical units have to be set properly for it (see :ref:`calculator_interfaces`.)
+The result is given in :math:`\textrm{\AA}^2` and writen into ``thermal_displacements.yaml``.
 See the detail of the method, :ref:`thermal_displacement`.
 These tags must be used with :ref:`mesh_sampling_tags`

 ``CUTOFF_FREQUENCY`` tag with a small value is recommened to be set when sampling :math:`\Gamma` point or using very dense sampling mesh to avoid divergence.

-Phonon frequencies have to be calculated in THz and this is the default setting of phonopy.
-However as a special case when unit conversion factor is specified using ``FREQUENCY_CONVERSION_FACTOR`` tag, careful attention is required.

 The projection is applied along arbitrary direction using ``PROJECTION_DIRECTION`` tag (:ref:`projection_direction_tag`).